majate/exjobb-mfa-root/README.md

 ```
 npm run build
 ```
-Builds the project and places the output in `dist/`.
+Builds the root configuration and places the output in `dist/`.

 ## Run in production mode
 1. Ensure that you have [docker](https://www.docker.com/) installed.